bartkl/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 <u>Overview</u>

-The CIM is wholly contained in one top-level package named **TC57CIM.** TC57CIM contains all of the utility domain model elements.
+The CIM is wholly contained in one top-level package named **CIM** (formerly TC57CIM).
+CIM contains all of the utility domain model elements.

-**TC57CIM Package Structure**
+**CIM Package Structure**

 The top-level "CIM" (formerly TC57CIM) package is partitioned into sub-packages corresponding to the IEC TC57 working groups and an additional package that describes the dependencies between the top-level IEC TC57 working group packages.
 The working groups are mapped to the corresponding UML top-level packages as follows: